RamiKrispin/awesome-ds-setting/README.md

 conda list
 ```

-Deactivate the enviroment:
+Deactivate the environment:

 ```shell
 conda deactivate
 ```

-#### Installing Ruff
+### Installing Ruff

-Ruff is an extremely fast Python linter and code formatter, written in Rust.
+Ruff is an extremely fast Python linter and code formatted, written in Rust.

 You can install Ruff directly from PyPi using `pip`:
 ```shell